Supply Chain Management

 Management systems: Requests regarding labor, health and safety, environment, and ethics are communicated to suppliers and confirmed.

-DISCO conducts supplier audits on a regular basis for the purpose of deepening mutual understanding and partnership on the importance of sustainable procurement and our approach and activities regarding corporate social responsibility.
-The audit in FY2023 focused on the existence of policies and rules, the appropriateness of their contents, and their operational status.
-In addition, we hold regular liaison meetings with onsite contractors to promote communication.
+DISCO conducts supplier audits (including on-site audits conducted by our personnel or third parties) on a regular basis for the purpose of deepening mutual understanding and partnership on the importance of sustainable procurement and our approach and activities regarding corporate social responsibility.

 Continuous Improvement

-If, as a result of the survey and/or audit, DISCO determines that there is a risk, DISCO will discuss improvement measures with suppliers and continue to work with them until implementation is completed.
-As an example of improvement measures, the following employee satisfaction standards developed and published at DISCO's suggestion may be used as a reference.
+If DISCO determines that there is a risk of noncompliance as a result of a survey or audit conducted in accordance with the RBA Code of Conduct, DISCO will discuss improvement measures with the supplier, develop an improvement plan, and continue to work with them until implementation is completed.
+As an example of improvement measures,the following Employee Satisfaction Standards developed and published at DISCO's suggestion may be used as a reference.

 JSA-S1001 Human Resource Management – Employee Satisfaction – Guidelines for codes of conduct for organizations